Warren Publishing: Vampirella and international artists

 After 17 issues of Creepy and 11 of Eerie, Goodwin resigned as editor in 1967.
 The movement of Warren's operations from Philadelphia to New York City, combined with a change in distributors and a downturn in the market imposed a cash flow problem on Warren, and Goodwin along with all of the artists except for Tom Sutton and Rocke Mastroserio (who soon died) departed the company.

 During the next two-and-a-half years, Warren's publications consisted primarily of reprints from the early issues.
 During this period, a variety of editors ran the magazines including Bill Parente, Nicola Cuti, and Warren himself.
 Things started picking up again for Warren in 1969 with the premiere of its third horror magazine, Vampirella.
 Many of Warren's original artists returned during this period, as would Goodwin for a period of time in 1970 and 1971.
-After Goodwin's second departure, editors would J.R.
+After Goodwin's second departure, editors would include J.R.
 Cochran.
 The art director was Billy Graham.

 In 1971, Warren began using artists from the Barcelona studio of Spanish agency Selecciones Illustrada.
 Over the next few years, Spanish artists would dominate the magazines.
 Additional Spanish artists from S.I.'s Valencia studio began freelancing for Warren in 1974.

 In 1973, new editor Bill DuBay, who had originally joined the company as an artist early in 1970, transformed Warren's magazines to create a uniform style.
 The following year, Warren Publishing was dissolved and replaced by Warren Communications, a sister company James Warren had founded in 1972.
 Dubay was editor for all three of Warren's horror magazines until 1976, except for a short period of time in 1974 where Goodwin returned to edit four issues of Creepy and two of Vampirella.
 During this time, the frequency of Warren's magazines was increased to nine issues a year.